ossec/ossec-docs/docs/programs/ossec-remoted.rst

 .. option:: -f

-    Run ossec-agentlessd in the foreground.
+    Run ossec-remoted in the foreground.

 .. option:: -g <group>